jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60: July 6, 2017

+**Today's Progress**: Read about catching exceptions at different levels and learned how to use try/finally.

+### Day 59: July 5, 2017

+**Today's Progress**: Learned about reading the stack trace.
+Also learned about application vs. system exceptions.

+### Day 58: July 4, 2017

+**Today's Progress**: Continued learning about exception handling and practiced throwing a few different exceptions using try/catch.

 ### Day 57: July 3, 2017

 **Today's Progress**: Learned about nested namespaces.
 Also started working with exception handling.